jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   - **territorial sea of New Zealand** or means the territorial sea of New Zealand as defined by section 3 of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977
   - **tonnage measurement** means measurement of a ship in accordance with the requirements of maritime rules
   - **transport instrument** means an instrument made under section 452B
-  - **unit of account** means 1 special drawing right as defined by the International Monetary Fund, the calculation of which, in New Zealand currency, is in accordance with section 88
+  - **unit of account** means 1 special drawing right as defined by the International Monetary Fund
   - **voyage** means a journey by water from one port— (a) to another port; or
     (b) back to the same port without calling at any other port